Andyn201/Everest/1.HTML/README.md

 The premise of HTML is to use tags, like <p> for paragraph, to put your stuff on the page.
 Tags typically come in two, but not always.
-The first tag is called the opening tag <p>.
-The second tag is called the closing tag </p>.
+The first tag is called the opening tag.
+The second tag is called the closing tag.
 Notice the slash in the closing tag.

 Watch the video to get a grasp on basic HTML.
 Then write your own HTML.
 If you run into any issues, google solutions,